RailGun15/scraping-project-TV/README.md

-This a scraping project for the Pluto TV site https://pluto.tv.
+This a scraping project for webpage https://pluto.tv.
+I used python and the selenium library to extract movies, series and live tv channel data and store in a json file